-- 3.2.1 SMALL SCALE BUILDING WORKS - This will include day-to-day maintenance work and all work undertaken on site where a pre site meeting has not taken place. - a) All contractors must report to the office on their arrival and under no circumstances are they to commence work until given approval to do so by the CEO/Executive Head teacher/Head of School or Trust Business Manager. - b) Before any work is commenced, it is essential that the CEO/Head teacher or Trust Business Manager is made aware of: - what work is to be undertaken, - where the work is to be carried out, - an indication of the likely timescale, - what equipment is to be used, - what services are required. - c) Before work is to commence, the contractors must be advised by the CEO/Executive Head teacher or Trust Business Manager/Head of School. - where they can gain access to services, - what the fire precautions are for the building, i.e. upon hearing the alarm, which is a continuous bell, they must exit the building immediately and report to the playground, - any particular problems with the work, e.g. access may still be required to the area.
+3.2.1 - SMALL SCALE BUILDING WORKS - This will include day-to-day maintenance work and all work undertaken on site where a pre-site meeting has not taken place.

+a) All contractors must report to the school office on their arrival and under no circumstances are they to commence work until given approval to do so by the Executive Head teacher/Head of School and MAT Operations Officer.

+b) Before any work is commenced, it is essential that the Executive Headteacher/Head Teacher and MAT Operations Officer is made aware of:

+- what work is to be undertaken,

+- where the work is to be carried out,

+- an indication of the likely timescale,

+- what equipment is to be used,

+- what services are required.

+c) Before work is to commence, the contractors must be advised by the Executive Head teacher /Head Teacher/MAT Operations Officer.

+- where they can gain access to services, - what the fire precautions are for the building, i.e. upon hearing the alarm, which is a continuous bell, they must exit the building immediately and report to the playground, - any particular problems with the work, e.g. access may still be required to the area.

-d) The contractors must be issued with a visitors pass and advised that it must be worn at all times whilst on site.
+d) The contractors must be issued with a visitor pass and advised that it must be worn at all times whilst on site.
 The contractors must be advised who to contact on site if they have a problem.

-3.2.2 - LARGE SCALE WORKS - This encompasses all work where a pre site meeting is required.
+3.2.2 - LARGE SCALE WORKS - This encompasses all work where a pre-site meeting is required.
 In normal circumstances this will involve work where part of the site is completely handed over to the contractors.
-Such work usually coming under the requirements of the Construction Design and Management Regulations and the school must exercise the duties of the Client as contained therein.
-For all large scale works a pre meeting will take place and the CEO/Executive Head teacher/Head of School or Trust Business Manager will attend the meeting.
+Such work usually coming under the requirements of the Construction Design and Management Regulations and the MAT/school must exercise the duties of the Client as contained therein.

+For all large scale works a pre-meeting will take place and the CEO/Executive Head teacher/Head Teacher or MAT Operations Officer will attend the meeting.
 This meeting will identify timescales for work, methodology (e.g. noisy work done when school is unoccupied wherever possible), access requirements, emergency access requirements, etc.